 From The Front Desk:

 Then, follow the signs to the Mandalay Bay Convention area.
 You’ll soon pass by Kumi and Starbucks.
-Next, you’ll see the Wedding Chapel, and Shark Reef will be immediately after that, just ahead on your left.
+Next, you’ll see the wedding chapel and Shark Reef will be immediately after that, just ahead on your left.

 From The Parking Garage: